 Brexit Risk.
 The Fund may invest a portion of its capital in debt securities issued by issuers domiciled in Europe, including issuers domiciled in the United Kingdom ("U.K.").
-The government of the U.K. held an in-orout referendum on the U.K.'s membership in the EU on June 23, 2016.
+The government of the U.K. held an in-or-out referendum on the U.K.'s membership in the EU on June 23, 2016.
 The referendum resulted in a vote in favor of the exit of the U.K. from the EU ("Brexit").
 The U.K. has given its formal notice of its intention to withdraw from the EU in March 2019 and has entered into negotiations with the European Commission to agree to terms for the U.K.'s withdrawal from the EU.
 The uncertainty in the wake of the referendum could have a negative impact on both the U.K. economy and the economies of other countries in Europe.
 The Brexit process also may lead to greater volatility in the global currency and financial markets, which could adversely affect the Fund.
 In connection with investments in non-US issuers, the Fund may engage in foreign currency exchange transactions but is not required to hedge its currency exposure.
 As such, the Fund makes investments that are denominated in British pound sterling or Euros.
-The Fund's assets are valued in US dollars, and the depreciation of the British pound sterling and/or the Euro in relation to the US dollar in anticipation of Brexit would adversely affect the Fund's investments denominated in British pound sterling or Euros that are not fully hedged regardless of the performance of the underlying issuer.
+The Fund's assets are valued in US dollars, and the depreciation of the British pound sterling or Euros that are not fully hedged regardless of the performance of the underlying issuer.
 Global central banks may maintain historically low interest rates longer than was anticipated prior to the Brexit vote, which could adversely affect the Fund's income and its level of distributions.